-Ubi Interactive has unveiled a new system that uses Microsoft’s Kinect motion controller to convert a regular projector to create an interactive touchscreen.
-The Ubi system utilises the motion-tracking and depth-perception of Microsoft’s Kinect controller.
+Ubi Interactive has unveiled a groundbreaking new system that leverages Microsoft’s Kinect motion controller to transform a standard projector into an interactive touchscreen.
+The Ubi system harnesses the advanced motion-tracking and depth-perception capabilities of Microsoft’s Kinect controller to provide users with an innovative method of interacting with projected images.
+By pointing, swiping, and tapping on the projection, users can engage with the content in a dynamic and intuitive manner.

 “It’s all Windows touch-based gestures,”-“We wanted to start with an experience everyone knows, but we can open up our API for 3D gestures.
 It knows exactly how far your fingertip is from the surface — when you actually touch it, that’s a click; when you’re not touching, it becomes a hovering motion.”